 3.6 miles, easy to moderate, 550-ft. cumulative elevation gain and loss

-Arrive in Porto and make your way with a Country Walkers representative north into Portugal’s remote Minho province at the Spanish border.
+Arrive in Porto and, with a Country Walkers representative, make your way north into Portugal’s remote Minho province at the Spanish border.
 Your destination is the country’s first and only national park, Peneda-Gerês, a striking landscape of forested hills and isolated villages that evoke the rich rural traditions of Portugal.
-As one of the country’s least developed regions, accommodations here are simple and trails are not perfectly maintained.
+As one of the country’s least-developed regions, accommodations here are simple and trails are not perfectly maintained.
 Therein lies its adventure and its charm, as you’ll discover during a two-night stay that puts you at the heart of this tranquil and unspoiled place.
-You’ll follow paved granite trails through deep wooded valleys and up to remote uplands reaching up to 4,900 feet, passing through tiny villages that haven’t changed for centuries.
+You’ll follow paved granite trails through deep wooded valleys and to remote uplands reaching 4,900 feet, passing through tiny villages that haven’t changed for centuries.
 It’s common to walk an entire day without passing anyone else here, save perhaps a shepherd guiding his flock.

-After time to explore the castle and its espigueiros, continue with your representative to Parada, an old, granite village dripping with rural, old world charm.
-Cows and goats not only share the narrow streets with residents; they also share the houses, relegated to street level while owners live upstairs.
-On your way to your rustic guesthouse, you might pass women doing laundry in the communal wash basin.
-At your modest guest house, you will meet your host, Patricia, over a light lunch and then accompany your representative on a warm-up walk along the Trilho dos Moinhos de Parada (Path of the Mills).
-Ascend a steadily climbing, wide cobbled pathway in the shade of grape arbors.
-Moss-covered stone walls and small vineyards of Portugal’s famed vinho verde grape line your trail, as do magnificent views of the Lima Valley, the slopes of Peneda Mountain dotted with tiny villages, and Parada and its granaries.
-Later, your wide path narrows into uneven stone footpaths and ancient shepherds’ trails that lead past towering oak trees.
-As you reach the plateau, you’re surrounded by the pristine Terras de Lindos mountains, overlooking deep valley contours and soaring peaks of the Serra Amarela.
-After time to admire the sweeping view, and perhaps the wild, free-roaming Garrano ponies that frequent the area, follow stone cairns downhill through yellow gorse and purple heather and over ancient granite bridges to Poço da Gola, one of the park’s many natural pools, with its abandoned water mill.
-Take a dip here if you’d like, then continue on this trail back to the village, passing the historic jailhouse, city hall, and courthouse along the way.
-Your Country Walkers representative will leave you to delight to a true Portuguese rustic dinner (prepared by your host) in your eat-in kitchen.
+Explore the castle and its espigueiros, then continue with your representative to Parada, an old, granite village dripping with rural, old-world charm.
+Cows and goats not only share the narrow streets with residents but they also share the houses, relegated to street level while owners live upstairs.
+On the way to your rustic guesthouse, you might pass women doing laundry in the communal washbasin.
+Arriving at your modest accommodation, you will meet your host, Patricia, over a light lunch and then accompany your Country Walkers representative on a warm-up walk along the Trilho dos Moinhos de Parada (Path of the Mills).
+Ascend a steadily climbing, wide, cobbled pathway in the shade of grape arbors.
+Moss-covered stone walls and small vineyards of Portugal’s famed vinho verde grapes line your trail, as do magnificent views of the Lima Valley, the slopes of Peneda Mountain dotted with tiny villages, and Parada and its granaries.
+Later, your wide path narrows into an uneven stone footpath and an ancient shepherds’ trail that leads past towering oak trees.
+As you reach a plateau, you’re surrounded by the pristine Terras de Lindos mountains, overlooking deep valley contours and soaring peaks of the Serra Amarela.
+After time to admire the sweeping view, and perhaps the wild, free-roaming Garrano ponies that frequent the area, follow stone cairns downhill through yellow gorse and purple heather and over ancient granite bridges to Poço da Gola.
+This is one of the park’s many natural pools, and it features an abandoned water mill.
+Take a dip here if you’d like, then continue on this trail back to the village, passing the historical jailhouse, city hall, and courthouse along the way.
+Your Country Walkers representative will leave you to enjoy a true Portuguese rustic dinner (prepared by your host) in your eat-in kitchen.